 Unified knowledge base access

 An AI is only as smart as the information it can access.
-An answer based only on what’s in a single Jira ticket is rarely enough.
-To be truly useful, an AI needs to be able to pull from your entire company knowledge base.
+To be truly useful, an AI can benefit from pulling from your entire company knowledge base.

 Look for a platform that can connect to and learn from multiple sources at once: your historical Jira tickets, Confluence pages, Google Docs, Slack channels, and other help desks.
-For instance, eesel AI learns from your past conversations and documents across over 100 integrations, making sure it has the full picture before it suggests a comment or takes an action.
+For instance, eesel AI learns from your past conversations and documents across over 100 integrations, ensuring it has broad context before it suggests a comment or takes an action within Jira.

 Customizable actions and workflows